Galileo project: 951 Gaspra

 The imagery revealed a cratered and irregular body, measuring about 19 by 12 by 11 km.
 Its shape was not remarkable for an asteroid of its size.
 Measurements were taken using the NIMS to indicate the asteroid's composition and physical properties.
-While Gaspra has plenty of small craters—over 600 of them ranging in size from 100 to 500 m—it lacks large ones, hinting at a relatively recent origin.
-However, it is possible that some of the depressions were eroded craters.
-Perhaps the most surprising feature was several relatively flat planar areas.
-Measurements of the solar wind in the vicinity of the asteroid showed it changing direction a few hundred kilometers from Gaspra, which hinted that it might have a magnetic field, but this was not certain.
+While Gaspra has plenty of small craters—over 600 of them ranging in size from 100 to 500 m—it lacks large ones, hinting at a relatively recent origin, although it is possible that some of the depressions were eroded craters.
+Several relatively flat planar areas were found, suggesting that Gaspra was formed from another body by a collision.
+Measurements of the solar wind in the vicinity of the asteroid showed it changing direction a few hundred kilometers from Gaspra, which hinted that Gaspra might have a magnetic field, but this was not certain.